NIFTy-PPL/NIFTy/docs/source/code.rst

 - :class:`LinearModel` applies a :class:`LinearOperator` on the model.
 - :class:`LocalModel` applies a non-linearity locally on the model.
 - :class:`MultiModel` combines various models into one.
-In this case the position, value and Jacobian are combined into corresponding :class:`MultiField`s and operators.
+In this case the position, value and Jacobian are combined into corresponding :class:`MultiFields` and operators.

 Advanced models